Reading

 Class Book Choices

-For 2022-23 our reading book list includes:
+For 2025-26 our reading book list so far includes:

 Monitoring and Assessment of Reading

 Teachers read with children, hearing them read individually, in pairs or groups and discussing answers.
 Children are assessed based on National Curriculum expectations and how they are performing relating to the specific content domain.
+Vocabulary is taught at the begginning of each session, this is Tier 2 vocabulary selected from the text.
+Children are introduced to the word along with an image/video/sound to understand the meaning along with a short and clear definition.
+Children orally reherse these words along with the definition and actions to ensure they remember the meaning.

 Formative assessment is ongoing throughout each lesson.
 It judges progress and enables the teacher to make flexible adaptations to their planned teaching.